paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-022-conrail-privatization.md

 (1) Any securities of the Corporation held by the United States Railway Association shall, upon 11 So in original.
 Probably should be “on”.
 October 21, 1986, be transferred to the Secretary of Transportation.

-(2) If, on the date the United States Railway Association is abolished under subsection (a) of this section, such association shall not have completed the termination of its affairs and the liquidation of its assets, the duty of completing such winding up of its affairs and liquidation shall be transferred to the Secretary of Transportation, who for such purposes shall succeed to all remaining powers, duties, rights, and obligations of such association.
+(2) If, on the date the United States Railway Association is abolished under subsection (a), such association shall not have completed the termination of its affairs and the liquidation of its assets, the duty of completing such winding up of its affairs and liquidation shall be transferred to the Secretary of Transportation, who for such purposes shall succeed to all remaining powers, duties, rights, and obligations of such association.

 **(c) Financing agreement**